Code-Institute-Submissions/Jambrisak-Quiz-Application_JanResub/README.md

 The project purpose is a presentation of interactive data.
 The site should respond to the users actions allowing users to actively engage with data, alter the way the site displays the information to achieve their preferred goals.

+This project has been heavily based out of a tutorial on the subject on creating a quiz application with a timer.
+The tutorial that has been followed and been influential in the making of this project is this [CodingNepal](https://www.youtube.com/watch?v=pQr4O1OITJo&t=1s).

 ## Table of content
 1. [Project](#project)
 	- [Strategy/Scope](#strategy-scope)